Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: Problem Definition

 \section{Problem Definition}

-We begin with an explanation of the rolling horizon restoration framework we consider in this paper.
-Referring to Figure~\ref{fig:restorationTimeline}, let $t=0$ denote the time corresponding to the onset of a disaster event.
-Repair and restoration work commences at time $T_0$, after adequate damage information has been collected and initial repair crews mobilized.
-The time between $T_k$ and $T_{k-1}$ denotes the $k^{th}$ restoration window (planning horizon).
-We assume that damage information collection is a streaming process and commencement of repair and restoration efforts is not contingent on the availability of complete damage information.
+Personnel in charge of optimizing the restoration of the distribution network do not have complete and accurate information about the repairs that must be performed as soon as a storm has passed.
+Instead, this information arrives gradually.
+Similarly, not all the repair crews are immediately available.
+To speed up the restoration process, they must optimally dispatch the available crews based on the information available and periodically re-optimize using updated information.
+Figure~\ref{fig:restorationTimeline} illustrates this rolling horizon restoration framework.
+Let $t=0$ denote the onset time of the disaster.
+Repair and restoration work commences at time $T_0$, after some damage information has been collected and initial repair crews have been mobilized.
+The time between $T_k$ and $T_{k-1}$ denotes the $k^{th}$ restoration window or planning horizon.
 The set of all possible repair jobs during the $k^{th}$ window, $L_k^D$, includes previously known but unscheduled or unfinished jobs from prior windows, as well as new jobs learnt during the $(k-1)^{th}$ window.
-For notational simplicity, we will drop the `window subscript' and simply use $L^D$ to denote the complete set of repair jobs for any restoration window.
-Associated with each damaged line (in this paper, we will use the terms `edge', `line', and `job' interchangeably) is a reward, $r_l$, which we assume is known, determined by the utility companies.
-While it is certainly possible to assign identical rewards to all lines, we will discuss some alternate approaches later in the paper.
+Dropping the `window subscript' to keep the notations simple, $L^D$ denotes the complete set of repair jobs for any restoration window.
+Associated with each damaged line is a reward, $r_l$, which we assume is known and determined by the utility company.
+In this paper, we will use the terms `edge', `line', and `job' interchangeably; `edge' in the context of a graph, `line' in the context of a distribution network, and `job' in the context of a TSP/repair schedule.